-- Email All students should check their FIDMCloud Mail on a regular basis.
-It is necessary to have an email account not only for maintaining contact with instructors, but also to maintain access to the Adobe Creative Cloud, LinkedIn Learning, Career Network, and invitations to necessary software.
-All students are issued FIDMCloud Mail accounts.
+Email - All students receive a FIDM-Cloud Mail account.
+This email is accessible through the MyApps page at https://myapps. microsoft.com/.
+From there, Outlook is the application that is used to open the FIDMCloud Mail account.
+This is the official FIDM email account and should be used for all FIDM contact with instructors as well as to maintain access to the Adobe Creative Cloud, LinkedIn Learning, Career Network, and invitations to necessary software.

 - Access to a Computer FIDM strongly recommends each student buy or have access to a personal computer.
-Students who have access are more proficient and better prepared for the workforce.

-- Internet Access Given the increasing use

-of the Internet as a source of information

-for research, class assignments, job-hunting, and personal enjoyment, FIDM strongly

-encourages all students to have access

-to the Internet from home, in addition to

-access available at FIDM.
+Students who have access are more proficient and better prepared for the workforce. - Internet Access Given the increasing use of the Internet as a source of information for research, class assignments, job-hunting, and personal enjoyment, FIDM strongly encourages all students to have access to the Internet from home, in addition to access available at FIDM.